 The environment in which your tyres are used can significantly impact their lifespan.
 This includes factors like –

 - Weather conditions that the tyre operates in.
 For example, tyres used in hotter climates may need to be replaced more frequently than those in cooler regions.
-This is due to the high ambient and surface temperatures degrading the tyre compound quicker.
+This is due to the high ambient and surface temperatures degrading the tyre compound quickly

-- For running in heavy rains, maximum water displacement is needed from the tyre tread and lesser tread would mean that the volume of water displaced at a given time, is reduced thus compromising grip and safety.
+- For running in heavy rains, maximum water displacement is needed from the tyre tread, and lesser tread would mean that the volume of water displaced at a given time, is reduced thus compromising grip and safety

-- In colder conditions, the rubber compound of a tyre can become brittle, leading to cracks and compromised tyre integrity.
+- In colder conditions, the rubber compound of a tyre can become brittle, leading to cracks and compromised tyre integrity

-Consequences of not changing tyres in time
+Consequences of not Changing Tyres in Time

 Failing to replace your tyres when necessary, can have serious implications not only for your safety but also for your car’s performance and operating costs.
 Some of these consequences include –

-Reduced traction: The risk of skidding and hydroplaning
+Reduced Traction: The Risk of Skidding and Hydroplaning

 As a tyre wears down, its ability to grip the road diminishes drastically.
 This reduced traction can lead to a complete loss of traction in the form of skidding, particularly on wet or slippery surfaces.
-The risk of hydroplaning is also increased, this is where the tyre loses contact with the road surface altogether and floats on water instead of displacing it.
+The risk of hydroplaning is also increased.
+This is where the tyre loses contact with the road surface altogether and floats on water instead of displacing it.
 Maintaining adequate traction is crucial for safe driving, especially in adverse weather conditions.
 Worn tyres with reduced tread depth are more likely to slip, making it harder to control your vehicle and increasing the likelihood of accidents.

 Damaged tyres from excessive wear are more prone to blowouts, which can be catastrophic, especially at highway speeds.
 Tyre failure can occur from sidewall damage that leads to cracks, bulges, and cuts in the sidewall, weakening the tyre’s structure.
 Similarly, low tread depths are more susceptible to punctures and other damages that can lead to a blowout.
 Such a blowout at high speed can cause you to lose control of your vehicle, leading to a fatal accident.
 Replacing tyres before they become dangerously worn out can help prevent blowouts and ensure your safety on the road.

-Impact on braking distance: Safety at risk
+Impact on Braking Distance: Safety at Risk

 Worn tyres can significantly increase your car’s braking distance, making it harder to stop quickly in an emergency.
 Reduced tread depth offers lesser grip, which means that they can’t stop as quickly as new tyres.
 Older tyres also become harder over time and this reduces their ability to offer traction.
 In wet conditions, worn tyres are more likely to skid or hydroplane, further increasing stopping distances.
 Ensuring that your tyres are in good condition is essential for maintaining optimal braking performance.
 Shorter stopping distances can be the difference between avoiding an accident and being involved in one.